Celia-LiZENG/Fitbod_Challenge_CeliaZeng/README.md

 # Part4: Additional Thoughts
   In the later presentation, I will talk about my EDA analysis, ML models using PPT and Streamlit!
 I will also talk about how we can extend this data to gain more insights and achieve more functions.
-It is my great pelasure to explore more and study with Fitbod!
+It is my great pleasure to explore more and study with Fitbod!